tabakg/potapov_interpolation/README.md

 We provide several examples in Examples.py, including those that appear in our paper.

 ## State-space representation
 Given a rational matrix-valued function, we also construct the matrices ABCD that give the state-space representation of the system.

+The file Time_Sims.py shows how the system can be integrated in time using the ABCD

+## Other files

+The file functions.py contains functions that have been useful in the project.

+The file Roots.py gives an implementation of the root-finding procedure in the complex plane.